Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density: Exponential Infrared Teleparallel Cosmology

 We also calculate the deceleration parameter, $q\equiv -1-\frac{1}{H}\frac{{\rm d} H}{{\rm d} \mathcal{N}}$, as follows:

-For $\beta = 0$ (marked by purple square in Fig.~\ref{fig:evo_beta_2}), we find $q = 1/2$, corresponding to the deceleration parameter of a matter-dominated universe in TEGR, which describes the Einstein-de Sitter universe, as there is no bare cosmological constant introduced.
+For $\beta = 0$ (marked by the purple square in Fig.~\ref{fig:evo_beta_2}), we find $q = 1/2$, corresponding to the deceleration parameter of a matter-dominated universe in TEGR, which describes the Einstein--de Sitter universe, as there is no bare cosmological constant introduced.
 In the following section, Fig.~\ref{fig:evo_H_dec} illustrates the behavior of the Hubble and deceleration parameters with respect to redshift for different values of the parameter $\beta$, specifically $\Omega_{\rm m0}$.
-See the straight purple line in the bottom panel of Fig.~\ref{fig:evo_H_dec} plotted for $\beta = 0$, the Einstein-de Sitter universe ($q = 1/2$) is the critical point.
+See the straight purple line in the bottom panel of Fig.~\ref{fig:evo_H_dec} plotted for $\beta = 0$; the Einstein--de Sitter universe ($q = 1/2$) is the critical point.